beheashta/beheashta/README.md

 - On-call participation, severity escalation, and major incident management
 - Coordination with product owners, development teams, and service teams
 - Participation in PIT testing and release-related validation

-I work closely with real production data, real users, and real constraints — where correctness, traceability, and safe fixes matter more than perfect code.

 ## Systems & technologies I work with
 **Languages & Runtime**